naviqore/documentation/Writerside/topics/implementation/public-transit-service.md

 user-friendly routing information.

 **Note:** Since we also support routing based on the latest departure, which involves routing backwards in time, we use the terms "source" and "target" stop in the code.
-However, in this explanation, we use the more traditional terms " origin" and "destination" for clarity.
+However, in this explanation, we use the more common terms "origin" and "destination" for clarity.